James V. Carmichael: Legislature and public service

 Carmichael was elected to two terms as a Georgia legislator (1935–1940) without opposition.
 Carmichael served in the Georgia House of Representatives.
 He decided not to seek a third term when his law firm took on a major client that did business with the state to avoid potential conflicts of interest.

-In 1943 Governor Ellis Arnall appointed him as executive director of the Georgia Department of Revenue and later placed him on the committee that wrote the 1945 Georgia Constitution.
+In 1943, Governor Ellis Arnall appointed him as executive director of the Georgia Department of Revenue and later placed him on the committee that wrote the 1945 Georgia Constitution.

 Carmichael also served as one of Georgia's delegates to the 1952 Democratic National Convention.

 Business leadership and World War II

-As Cobb County attorney, Carmichael teamed with Mayor Blair and Commissioner George McMillan to build an airport in 1941 called Rickenbacker Field (later part of Dobbins Air Reserve Base).
+As Cobb County attorney, Carmichael teamed with Mayor Blair and Commissioner George McMillan to build an airport in 1941, called Rickenbacker Field (later part of Dobbins Air Reserve Base).
 When Pearl Harbor was attacked, the group was able to bring a base of the United States Army Air Corps to the site, and a branch of the Bell Aircraft Corporation.
-Carmichael was named attorney for Bell's Georgia division and in November 1944 he was promoted to general manager of the 28,000-employee plant, which had become known as United States Air Force Plant 6.
+Carmichael was named attorney for Bell's Georgia division and in November 1944, he was promoted to general manager of the 28,000-employee plant, which had become known as United States Air Force Plant 6.
 When the war ended Bell had sold the military some 663 B-29 Superfortresses on schedule and without a single crash.

 1946 gubernatorial election

 When the war ended the government cancelled its B-29 contract and Marietta's Bell plant closed.
 Gov. Arnall encouraged Carmichael to run against two former governors in the 1946 Democratic primary, Eugene Talmadge and Eurith D. Rivers.

 Carmichael was not as liberal as Arnall but far more so than Talmadge or Rivers.
-He was skeptical of the New Deal labor and welfare programs but represented a progressive business philosophy that championed moderation in race relations, improved public schools and roads, and attracting major companies to Georgia.
+He was skeptical of the New Deal labor and welfare programs but represented a progressive business philosophy that championed moderation in race relations, improved public schools and roads, and attracted major companies to Georgia.

 Carmichael won the popular vote 313,389 to Talmadge's 297,245, however, because of a unique Georgia law known as the "county unit system" he lost the election.
 The rule favored rural Georgia over metropolitan areas in a take on the electoral college system, thus making Talmadge the winner of the Democratic primary.

 Post World War II

 With the closing of the Bell plant Carmichael became a partner in several local industrial ventures.
-In 1947 he assumed the presidency of the Scripto pen company in downtown Atlanta.
+In 1947, he assumed the presidency of the Scripto pen company in downtown Atlanta.
 Under his leadership it expanded overseas and became the largest manufacturer of writing instruments in the world.